mnurisso/ece-catalogue/README.md

 Instructions:
 -------------

-- Install AQUA on HPC2020 following carefully the specific instructions in the [AQUA documentation](https://aqua.readthedocs.io/en/latest/installation.html#installation-on-ecmwf-hpc2020)
+- Install AQUA on on your machine (e.g. HPC2020) following carefully the specific instructions in the [AQUA documentation](https://aqua.readthedocs.io/en/latest/installation.html)

 - Install the catalogue in this repository in AQUA following the standard AQUA procedure.
-  The script ``install_aqua.sh`` summarizes all needed steps and installs AQUA in editable mode and adds the hpc2020, epochal, obs catalogues
+  The script ``install_aqua.sh`` summarizes all needed steps and installs AQUA in editable mode and adds the ece4-tuning, epochal, obs catalogues

-- Edit the file ``catalogs/hpc2020/machine.yaml`` setting appropriate paths where to store grids, areas and weights or override these paths for your machine directly in the ``config-aqua.yaml`` file as [described in the documentation](https://aqua.readthedocs.io/en/latest/advanced_topics.html#set-up-the-configuration-file).
+- Edit the file ``catalogs/ece4-tuning/machine.yaml`` setting appropriate paths where to store grids, areas and weights or override these paths for your machine directly in the ``config-aqua.yaml`` file as [described in the documentation](https://aqua.readthedocs.io/en/latest/advanced_topics.html#set-up-the-configuration-file).

 - If you need to download grids (If you keep the default for hpc2020 or you are running on a supported machine you probably do not need this), you can use the AQUA script